ay-lab/mustache/README.md

 ### Dependencies

-Mustach uses these python packages:
+Mustache uses these python packages:
 Check [here](environment.yml) for a list of dependancy versions that we know are working with Mustache.

 1. python >= 3.6